knxd/knxd/doc/inifile.rst

     If you want to log all packets passing through knxd, use the "vbusmonitor" commands instead.

-    There is no way to switch a device from bus monitoring to normal mode.
+    There is no way to switch between bus monitoring and normal mode.
+    This is intentional.

 Servers
 =======